Marv Marinovich

 Marvin Jack Marinovich (August 6, 1939 — December 3, 2020) was an American college and professional football player who became a strength and conditioning coach.
 He played college football as a two-way lineman for the USC Trojans and was captain of their national championship team in 1962.
-He played professionally as an offensive guard for the Oakland Raiders of the National Football League (NFL).
+He played professionally as an offensive guard for the Oakland Raiders of the American Football League (AFL).
 He was later the founder of Marinovich Training Systems.

-Early years
+Early life

 Marv Marinovich grew up with his extended family on a three-thousand-acre (12 km²) ranch in Watsonville, in northern California.
 The area was owned by his Croatian grandfather, J. G. Marinovich, who had supposedly been in the Russian Army and overseen the battlefield amputation of his own arm.
 Marinovich attended Watsonville High School.

 College career

 Marinovich went to Santa Monica College, where the team went undefeated and won the 1958 national junior-college championship.
 From there he transferred to the University of Southern California.
 While majoring in art at USC, Marinovich was a two-way lineman and a captain of the USC team that won the 1962 national championship; however, during the 1963 Rose Bowl he was ejected for fighting.
 Known for his passion, he was named Most Inspirational Player by his teammates.
-In college, he met his wife, Trudi (née Fertig), who was a sorority girl at USC, and the sister of USC quarterback Craig Fertig; she dropped out of college after her sophomore year to marry Marinovich.
+In college, he met his wife, Trudi (née Fertig), who was a Delta Gamma sorority girl at USC, and the sister of USC quarterback Craig Fertig; she dropped out of college after her sophomore year to marry Marinovich.

 Professional football career

-Marinovich entered professional football during the era of NFL and AFL competitive drafts, and was drafted in the 12th round of the 1962 NFL Draft by the Los Angeles Rams and in the 1962 AFL Draft by the Oakland Raiders.
+Marinovich entered professional football during the era of NFL and AFL competitive drafts, and was drafted in the 12th round of the 1962 NFL draft by the Los Angeles Rams and in the 1962 AFL draft by the Oakland Raiders.
 After a disappointing three-year career, where he over-trained himself based on weight and bulk with little time for recovery, Marinovich left to focus on sports training.